 Mistakes will be made along the way.
 Parenting is an on-the-job learning experience—mistakes are inevitable.
 However, some of those mistakes can have damaging effects to our child or children.
 If we’re not humble enough to accept that we were either wrong or simply didn’t know any better at the time, our children may grow up resenting us.
-When we recognise that our actions contributed to our child or children’s negative behaviour, then the right thing to do is to come to a place of repentance.
+When we recognize that our actions contributed to our child or children’s negative behavior, then the right thing to do is to come to a place of repentance.
 We must own our mistakes then take the correct to resolve the issue.
-We must apologise to our child or children so that they can understand our human limitations and won’t continue on their journey feeling unloved or enter into parenting with unrealistic views of parenting.
+We must apologize to our child or children so that they can understand our human limitations and won’t continue on their journey feeling unloved or enter into parenting with unrealistic views of parenting.

 Resentment is that root of bitterness that will fuel conflict and give power to injustice.
 If you have grown children and often wonder why they don’t treat you the way you expected to be treated, then maybe you have overlooked an area of neglect or an unresolved issue.
 Please take advice from my grandmother, the late Magdalene Olivia Peddie (April 1919 – Oct 1999) who’ll always remind us that there’s never smoke without fire.
 Such advice helps us to look beyond the surface and away from our prideful, selfish nature in trying to connect with that estranged child, gain understanding and get the opportunity to make that step towards resolution.
 Seek out the root cause of the issues you’re encountering and allow the Creator of all things to breathe new life into those broken relationships.